Public Input Options

 Please read each option carefully, as each has a different outcome as to how your input is recorded.

 As always, persons attending a public hearing in person will have an opportunity to present verbal testimony to the committee and be subject to questioning by the committee members.
-In-person testimony is generally limited to 5 minutes although the chair of each committee has discretion to modify that time limit.
+In-person testimony is generally limited to at least 3 minutes although the chair of each committee has discretion to modify that time limit.

 Persons verbally testifying will be listed as a testifier on the committee statement as has been the practice, and have their position included within the official committee hearing record